jackweekes/Listie.md-for-Mealie-iOS-macOS/README.md

 - Right click support on macOS.
 - Support for Mealie labels including colours (contrast is automatically adjusted to ensure readability).
 - Add additional markdown notes to any item!
 Synced to the API!
 These aren't visible within the native Mealie web interface.
+- Renaming of lists.
+- Custom list icons, with icon picker, stored in API extras.

 ---